 Our tender processes must always be fair and transparent.
-Any attempts to coerce or influence decisions must be reported to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.
+Any attempts to coerce or influence decisions must be reported to your manager, your local People Function or Legal Function, a Compliance Officer or through Safecall.

 No gifts or hospitality are to be received by employees in the Procurement function and all offers of gifts or hospitality must be recorded in the register.